hobbit19/memebot/README.md

-# Meme Bot
+# Memebot

 This is a Python bot that looks up images from a specified subreddit and automatically posts them on Twitter.
 It is based on [reddit-twitter-bot](https://github.com/rhiever/reddit-twitter-bot).
-Memebot was created for the [@ItMeIRL](https://twitter.com/ItMeIRL), [@ItsMeowIRL](https://twitter.com/ItsMeowIRL), and [@PrequelMemesBot](https://twitter.com/PrequelMemesBot) Twitter accounts.
+Memebot was created for the [@ItMeIRL](https://twitter.com/ItMeIRL) Twitter account, and is now used on a variety of other accounts.

 ## Disclaimer